jordandouglas/BeastMap/README.md

-## Insertions and deletions using BEAUti
+## Ancestral sequence reconstruction and indels using BEAUti

 Insertions and deletions (indels) are usually overlooked in phylogenetics.
 In a standard BEAST 2 analysis, gaps (the - symbol) are treated as missing data and are effectively ignored from the likelihood calculation.
 Using BeastMap, you can treat gaps as a binary data type, as a partition alongside the main amino acid / nucleotide partition.